Fureniku/Storage-Display/scratch.md

 - Bookcase - shows 4 books and splits a shelf space into 4 for them
 	- Without this, a book is placed on a stand and displayed front on
 	- Supports special books
+	- Can go in shelf, half and open shelf
 - Record Case - similar to bookcase, for records
 	- 8 per case? or is that too precise?
+	- Can go in a half shelf
+	- Automatically included in jukebox
 - Special books - can be named and disguised
+	- Can go in anything a Bookcase goes into, including a Bookcase itself
 	- Redstone book - when right-clicked, functions as a button
 	- Hollowed book - Can place one unstacked item inside (no blocks)